 15) Stay in a Historic B&B

-We stayed at Hope-Merrill House in the cute small town of Geyserville, which is close to many wineries, so it makes a great base.
+We stayed at Hope-Merrill House (sadly now closed) in the cute small town of Geyserville, which is close to many wineries, so it makes a great base.

 It’s a historic B&B in a gorgeous Victorian dating back to 1870 that’s been lovingly restored with antique furnishings and silk-screened wallpapers.

 There’s a large garden, heated pool, guest lounge and lots of places to relax, and the rooms are very comfortable.

 Owners Cosette and Ron are welcoming hosts, and breakfast is served communally at 9am in a dining room that’s like stepping back in time.